 • Trip cancellation cover protects the combined non-refundable cost of accommodation, transport, and event tickets

-Tips for NZ Domestic Travellers
+Tips for Australian Domestic Travellers

 1

-Calculate Your Non-refundable Costs First
+Add Up Your Non-Refundable Costs First

 2